Halqa: Mohammed Bariz

 Muhammad Bariz was born in 1959 in Marrakech.
 He was influenced by his mother's tales and by the most famous storyteller of his time, Moulay Muhammad al-Jabri.
 He entered the realm of storytelling through its wide doors in 1969, mastering the art of storytelling, and the method of maintaining balance of the Ḥalqa through his storytelling and oral theatrical embodiment.
 His repertoire has remained filled to this day with the precious things he never ceases to tell.
 Over three decades, his storytelling legacy has endured, and he and others like him have preserved it in Jemaa El-Fna Square and passed it on to generations who now carry the torch of its enhancement and preservation.

-Moroccan woman and the traditionnal storytelling
+Moroccan woman and the traditional storytelling

 Women have always been a source of inspiration for storytellers, their presence adding to the intrigue and suspense of storytelling.
 Not only she was one of its heroines of the tale, but she was the narrator of its events.
 As a result, women have had two fundamental roles in the transmission of oral tales throughout history: sometimes as a character helping to influence the course of events, and sometimes as the narrator of the tale herself.